 The Department of Public Safety issues the Samford card to students, staff and faculty of the university.
 All Samford students are issued a Samford card at no cost.
 Replacement cards are available from public safety for a fee.
 IDs are made Monday through Friday from 7 a.m. until 3:30 p.m.

-In most cases, when someone locks their keys inside their vehicle, public safety officers will open their vehicle for them using a door-unlocking device.
+In most cases, when someone locks their keys inside their vehicle, police officers will open their vehicle for them using a door-unlocking device.
 For officer safety reasons, the department will not attempt to unlock a vehicle equipped with side impact air bags.
 If public safety cannot unlock your vehicle, there are several locksmiths in the area who can be contacted to assist you.

 Blue-light Emergency Phones